was111607/sample-gcp-nlp-flask/backend_api/README.md

 # Flask + Google NLP API + Datastore (The Backend)
 This sample demonstrates how to use the [Google Cloud Natural Language API](https://cloud.google.com/natural-language) and [Google Cloud Datastore](https://cloud.google.com/datastore/) inside a Flask application, all running on [Google App Engine Flexible Environment](https://cloud.google.com/appengine).

-It will create a simple Python flask app that serves some REST endpoints.
+It will create a simple Python flask application that serves some REST endpoints.
 The application will communicate with GCP's NLP API for analysis and Datastore for a NoSQL database.
 The endpoints created will later be used by the Notebook frontend.

-You can develop your application locally using the Google Cloud CLI (gcloud) or through the web browser using the Cloud Shell.
+You can develop your application locally using the Google Cloud CLI (gcloud).

-Although the Cloud Shell is pre-installed with gcloud (and other libraries), you are STRONGLY recommended to install and use gcloud locally to undertake development.

-Our suggestion is to follow the steps to use gcloud as given below and if, in the end, you feel the application is not set up as outlined, you can use the [Cloud Shell](#using-the-cloud-shell) to make sure.

 ## First Time Setup
 The steps outlined in this section only need to be performed once when setting up the project for the first time.
 Every team member should perform these steps.

 ### Using gcloud
 You are required to set up the Cloud SDK on your local machine to use gcloud.